crypton480/HilbertCuts/README.md

 Some ideas to be implemented in the near future.
 Feel free to try them yourself!

-1. Replace the annoying nested for-loops in code.cpp with a more elegant recurssion
+1. Replace the annoying nested for-loops in code.cpp with a more elegant recursion
 2. Integrate generation of cuts in GraphTea
 3. Integrate Normaliz calls in the code